renoise/tools/Tools/com.renoise.Duplex.xrnx/Docs/Resources.md

-# Duplex.xrnx - Links and Resources
+# Links and Resources

+## Bug Reports and Support

+Duplex has a [dedicated topic on the Renoise forum](http://forum.renoise.com/index.php?/topic/27886-duplex-beta-versions/), where you can get support.

 ## List of Supported Controllers